FlatsWire/api-v1.0/README.md

 ```
 #### Flat References

 This function will return the full active list of apartments available for your account.

+This method takes an optional parameter `date`.
+The format has to be in Y-m-d.
+Example: 2015-09-01.
+If this parameter is provided.
+The method will return only accommodations created or modified from this date.

 The result is an array composed of:
-* `id`, ID of the apartment
+* `id`, ID of the accommodation.
-* `reference`, your reference if you set it in our system (via the back-office)
+* `reference`, your reference if you set it in our system (via the back-office).
-* `manager_reference`, the reference used by the manager of this apartment.
+* `manager_reference`, the reference used by the manager of this accommodation.
+* `creation_date`, The date of creation of the accommodation.
+* `modification_date`, The last date of modification of the accommodation.

 If you didn't manage to rename on our system apartments, reference will be the same as the manager reference.